 #4 Nutritional Deficiencies

 One of the most common causes of blindness and vision loss is Vitamin A deficiency.
 This usually starts with slight night blindness, which progresses over time.
 People also experience severe dry eyes and can start to develop corneal ulcers.
 There are other important vitamins, minerals, and nutrients that play a role in the overall health of the eye.
-Vitamins C and E, omega 3 fatty acids, lutein, and zinc deficiencies can all increase the chances of developing age related macular degeneration and cataracts.
+Vitamins C and E, omega 3 fatty acids, lutein, astaxanthin, and zinc deficiencies can all increase the chances of developing age related macular degeneration and cataracts.
 If you feel your diet is not nutritionally balanced, you may want to consider multi-vitamin supplementation.

 #5 Sickle Cell Disease